zupaazhai/dancejs/readme.md

 ## DanceJS

+DanceJS :dancer: is alternative pattern to handle flow of function, by main concept is `what happen next`.
-DanceJS :dancer: is alternative pattern to handle callback in Javascript, make your code is easy to read and organize your mind for coding.
+This pattern also aim to make your JS code is easy to read and organize your mind for coding.

 ## How to install